 Why mobile application management is important

-Mobile application management provides IT administrators with a more granular way to control and secure corporate data, which is important in the era of bring your own device (BYOD).
+Mobile application management provides IT administrators with a more granular way to control and secure corporate data, which is important in any mobile strategy, particularly in bring your own device (BYOD) programs.

-Traditionally, IT departments relied on mobile device management (MDM) software, which provides device activation, enrollment and provisioning capabilities, remote wipe, and other device-level functionality.
-This approach sufficed for scenarios in which an organization purchased mobile devices for employees who used them only for work-related matters.
+Traditionally, IT departments relied on mobile device management (MDM) software, which provides device activation, device enrollment and provisioning capabilities, remote wipe and other device-level functionality.
+This approach sufficed for scenarios in which an organization purchased mobile devices for employees, who used them only for work-related matters.

 MAM emerged to help solve this problem.
-It enables IT administrators to apply and enforce policies only on specified apps that access corporate data, leaving personal apps and data untouched.
+As part of a larger mobile strategy, it allows IT administrators to apply and enforce policies only on specified apps that access corporate data, leaving personal apps and data untouched.
 Some of MAM's functionality is similar to that of MDM.
-With MAM, IT can remote wipe an app, but not the whole device, as is the case with MDM, for example.
+With MAM, IT can remote wipe an app -- but not the whole device, as is the case with an MDM managed device, for example.